 In this case, the Sensor is deployed on the host where the listener process and queue manager reside.
 Instead of direct monitoring of the client application, the Sensor monitors the listener program instead.
-Note that the TransactionVision Server Sensor is deployed.
 The Sensor intercepts and reports any MQI calls issued by the listener program.
-In other words, the listener program will execute the same MQI calls that the client application invokes (with a few exceptions, as we will discuss later).
+In other words, the listener program will execute the same MQI calls that the client application invokes (with a few exceptions, as described later).
 Therefore, by examining the listener program MQI call records, TransactionVision users can have a good understanding of the messaging activities originated from the client applications.